 Unlimited |

-* All retail attendees must still meet all invitation requirements to be invited.
+* Retailers must meet all invitation requirements.

 Attendee Type |